-With 12,073 employees (year-end 2014) and operations in more than 50 countries, we are sourcing from more than 20,000 suppliers, representing a great variety of goods and services.
-We always look for business opportunities that fit in with the company’s strategy and requirements.
+With close to 15,000 employees and operations in more than 60 countries, we source a wide variety of goods and services from more than 20,000 suppliers.
+We are always on the lookout for business opportunities that fit in with the company’s strategy and requirements.

 Yara maintains regular contact with many different suppliers, ranging from local service providers to global producers of raw materials, logistical services and technology.
-Yara's suppliers are a key part of our group of recognized Business Partners, and it is in our interests to do the best we can to foster these relationships.
+Yara's suppliers are among our recognized Business Partners, and it is in our best interest to foster these relationships.

-We want to ally ourselves with Business Partners that share our high focus on ethical values.
+We want to ally with Business Partners that share our high focus on ethical values.

 Yara works according to internationally recognized and endorsed standards in key areas such as international human rights, business ethics and labor conditions.
-This is emphasized further in the company’s Code of Conduct and Ethics Handbook.
+This is emphasized further in the company’s Code of Conduct.
 We expect our Business Partners to do the same and are committed to working only with partners that fulfill this requirement.
 Yara is prepared to sever business relationships with partners who fail to observe our Code of Conduct.